First Yixing Teapot Gift Without Buying the Wrong Pot

 - Pairing one porous pot with scented tea, Pu-erh, and Oolong at the same time.

-- Tea Gift Starter Paths - Use the verified no-coupon sprint hub when the buyer is not sure whether Yixing is the right first gift.
+- Tea Gift Starter Paths - Use the verified starter hub when the buyer is not sure whether Yixing is the right first gift.

 - Yixing Teaware - Compare Yixing options after the recipient's tea family, care readiness, and capacity needs are clear.